 Holiday pay must be presented as a liability in your accounts.

-When you have employees, you must calculate and pay employer's National Insurance contributions on salaries and other remuneration which you pay your employees.
+When you have employees, you must calculate and pay employer's National Insurance contributions on salaries and other remuneration, including payment in kind which you pay your employees.
 Remember that you must also calculate and post employer's National Insurance contributions on holiday pay.

 If you have employees who travel in connection with their work, you must agree how their expenses are to be reimbursed.
 There are generally no restrictions on what you and your employees can agree as regards how travel and subsistence expenses will be reimbursed.
-However, many people opt to follow the government's travel expenses scale.
+However, there are specific rules determining what can be paid out tax-free.

 In the context of employment, 'payments in kind' means benefits which the employee receives from their employer in a form other than money.
 They are sometimes also known as 'perks'.
 Company cars and free use of telephone/internet are payments in kind.
 A low-interest loan from an employer will also constitute a payment in kind.